Frequently Asked Questions

 Q: How many massage treatments will I need?

 A: This differs from situation to situation and person to person, but generally having closer together appointments when more than one appointment is necessary helps to get to the deeper layers.
 Leaving appts too far apart means just scraping the surface, relieving superficial tension but not getting to the root of the issue.
 When appointments are two or three days apart initially, we can build on the work we have done getting to the layer needed instead of just relieving tension that returns by a week later and not getting to the root.
-It makes sense that if you have had an issue for many years, it will likely take a bit of work to overcome and you might expect it wouldn’t magically disappear in just one treatment.
-Generally the longer one has had a condition, the longer it may take to repair.
+It makes sense that if you have had an issue for many years, it will likely take a bit of work to overcome and you might expect it wouldn’t magically disappear in just one treatment

 Q: What does medical or extended benefits cover in the payment?

 A: In BC, MSP reimburses $23 for 10 sessions for those on Premium Assistance, to see if this applies to you, call Body Vital Massage Therapy with your care card number 250.545.0122 and it can be checked.
-Many private extended benefits companies cover a percent of treatments anywhere from 60-100%, please contact your benefits company for details.
-Many do not require a doctor’s referral any longer, but if yours does, it is good for the whole year.
+Many private extended benefits companies cover different %'s of session, please contact your benefits company for details.
+Many do not require a doctor’s referral any longer, but if yours does, it may be good for the whole year.

 Q: Massage Therapist or Masseuse, what is the difference?